yiwxng/Summer_2024_Yi/CTS/notes_cts.md

 ### what is the relationship between rl and mab?
 it is a simplier version of rl.
+- agents that makes sequential decisions depending on the prior state
+- reward
+- explore and exploit

 ## what is MAB?
 It is a problem that seeks to balance between explore and exploit, when faced with many unfamilar options, with the end goal of maximizing your reward.